 Churches are legally classified as nonprofit organizations, and they must follow specific business and accounting rules.
 While many churches may start small, it is not unusual for them to grow into larger organizations.
 Some even evolve into powerful mega-churches with one or more campuses.
+As a church grows, it becomes more and more crucial to avoid common legal mistakes that can end up costing the organization extra time and money.

 No matter the size or type of church, there are legal considerations.
 Every church, synagogue, mosque, or other religious organization should have a trusted attorney as a part of their governing team.
 While a church may have a nonprofit status, a spiritual entity often operates like a small business or corporation.
 With so many legal aspects to their operations and their status as a nonprofit organization, a church may find itself facing any number of legal issues.
 Common legal mistakes that church leaders make are listed below.